skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 my own design called [**Sponge4**][sp4], a [sponge construction][sponge] built atop RC4.
 In short: Mixing in more input is just a matter of running the key schedule again.
 Implementing this PRNG requires just two simple
-operations: addition over 2^8, and array swap.
+operations: modular addition over 2^8, and array swap.
 QBasic has a `SWAP` statement, so it's a natural fit!

 Sponge4 (RC4) has much higher quality output than the 24-bit LCG, and I